alexandre-lelain/components-extra/CONTRIBUTING.md

 yarn start
 ```

-The stories are located under the folder `docs/`.
+The stories are located under the package `docs/`.

 ### Test pipeline